millejano/Wee_Developertoolbar/README.md

 2.0.0.0

 *  add handles and events/observers in info block
-*  toolbar now also available for backend
+*  developer toolbar now available for backend

 1.5.0.0